- Created: Wednesday, 19 September 2012 09:49

 Britain is the oldest imperialist country in the world.
-It was the first to develop into monopoly capitalism – imperialism, and is still a major imperialist power, second only to the United States.
-Britain’s imperialist character has been decisive in determining British economic, social and political developments.
+It was the first to develop into monopoly capitalism – imperialism – and is still a major imperialist power, second only to the United States.
+Britain’s imperialist character has been decisive in determining its economic, social and political developments.
 The banking system and multinational corporations based in the City of London represent a parasitic and decaying capitalism.
-At the end of 2012 British international investments, including financial derivatives, amounted to around £10 trillion, more than 6.6 times Britain’s GDP.
-Whilst British banks and multinational corporations exploit the majority of humanity in oppressed countries, within Britain millions live in poverty, with many – women and oppressed black and immigrant people in particular – trapped in low wage, part-time jobs, or increasingly forced out of work altogether.
-Meanwhile, money-grabbers in private industries and banks continue to amass super profits and pay their directors inflated salaries, and the directors of our public services are richly rewarded for running them down.
+British international investments, including financial derivatives, amounted after the last decade to between 5 and 7 times Britain’s GDP.
+Whilst British banks and multinational corporations exploit the majority of humanity in oppressed countries, within Britain millions live in poverty, with many – women and oppressed black and immigrant people in particular – trapped in low wage, part-time jobs.
+Meanwhile, private industries and banks continue to amass super profits and pay their directors inflated salaries, and the directors of our public services are richly rewarded for running them down.

 The RCG supports the struggles of the whole working class to defend jobs, wages and living conditions.

 As an imperialist country, Britain depends on the super-exploitation of the labour and resources of oppressed nations.
 For this reason it fears the success of movements for self-determination.
 Britain’s economic position and political credibility in the world would be severely undermined if it could not maintain its domination.
 The resistance movements in the oppressed nations are weakening imperialism; an anti-imperialist movement in this country in unity with these struggles can deal a decisive blow against British imperialism and the British ruling class.
 For this reason the RCG has always given complete and unconditional support to liberation movements fighting imperialism and we support their right to carry out their struggles by any means necessary.
-Today, British imperialism is engaged in a bloody occupation of Iraq and Afghanistan.
-It has been instrumental in the creation and continued expansion of the state of Israel, which acts as an attack dog of imperialism against any forces which threaten imperialism’s interests in the Middle East.
-Britain continues to occupy the North of Ireland, in its oldest colony.
+British imperialism has a long history of engaging in bloody wars and occupations of countries in the Middle East and Africa.
+Most recently this has included Afghanistan, Iraq, Libya and Syria.
+It has been instrumental in the creation and continued expansion of the state of Israel, which acts as an attack dog against any forces which threaten imperialism’s interests in the Middle East.
+Britain continues to occupy the north of Ireland, its oldest colony.

-The RCG supports the struggles of the people of Iraq and Afghanistan for self-determination, respects their right to determine their own means of struggle and calls for the immediate withdrawal of British and all imperialist troops.
+The RCG supports the struggles of the people of the Middle East and Africa for self-determination, respects their right to determine their own means of struggle and calls for the immediate withdrawal of all imperialist military forces.
 The RCG supports the Palestinian resistance, and calls for an end to all British backing for Israel and for the isolation of the Zionist state.
 The RCG opposes the continuing occupation of Ireland under the guise of the Good Friday Agreement or any future arrangement.